Flaxseed: Be Healthy, Stay Safe

 However, you would have to consume a huge amount, 200-300 ppm, in a short period of time, for these compounds to adversely affect you as the human body rapidly breaks down cyanide compounds within 30 minutes.
 A lethal dose would be 0.5mg to 3.5 mg per kilogram of body weight in 30 minutes.

-Even though it is highly unlikely anyone would intake a fatal dose of these compounds in using flaxseeds, it is important to be careful giving them to small children and adults with low body weights.
-Make sure they are stored in an area that a small child cannot get into and accidentally ingest more than they should.
+Even though it is highly unlikely anyone would intake a fatal dose of these compounds in using flaxseeds, it’s important to be careful giving them to small children and adults with low body weights.
+Make sure they are stored in

 The usual, safe, adult dosage for flaxseeds is under 50 grams, or 2 tablespoons.
 Heat used in cooking, or baking flaxseeds in foods, such as muffins and breads, destroys the detrimental compounds.